 Commercial Real Estate Market Trends

-COVID-19 had a drastic impact on people’s lifestyles and the many restrictions increased the demand for e-commerce and delivery services resulting in many small business owners that were unable to adapt closing up permanently.
+COVID-19 had a drastic impact on people’s lifestyles and the many restrictions increased the demand for e-commerce and delivery services resulting in many small business owners that were unable to adapt closing permanently.
 Sure, there were a lot of people that lost their jobs during COVID; however, in general most were just shifted to remote working or more limited hours and generally salaries did not decrease as the cost of living decreased providing people with more disposable income.
 Consumer confidence is currently strong as people continue to make and spend money; however, there is now a labor shortage as many businesses are competing with government subsidies that are incentivizing many workers to stay home.
 Many people who moved onto unemployment benefits during COVID are making more money than they would if they returned to work and to combat this some employers are offering temporary pay increases, sign-on bonuses, and other perks.
-The result in a lot of cases is increases prices for consumer goods, more limited store hours, and less customer service as the employers are trying to balance the labor challenges.
+The result in a lot of cases is increased prices for consumer goods, more limited store hours, and less customer service as the employers are trying to balance the labor challenges.
 Many of the benefits put in place temporarily by the government to combat financial strain from COVID will be ending in the fall so hopefully this will get more people back into the workforce and provide some relief to employers.
 Regardless, labor rates and raw material costs are rising, which means the cost of living and building inevitably rises as well.

 As Greg Aguirre explains: There’s a tipping point.
 Businesses can only do so much to make up for rising costs despite the historically low interest rates and pending inflation.
 So, what does he think will happen in 2021?